CSCfi/csc-user-guide/docs/apps/kraken.md

 kraken2 -db standard --threads $SLURM_CPUS_PER_TASK input.fasta --output results.txt
 ```

-You can submit the batch job file to the batch job system with command:
+You can submit the batch job file to the batch job system with the command:

 ```
 sbatch batch_job_file.bash